Vince-0/AI_Coding/README.md

 ---
 ## Claude

-Anthropic's [Claude](https://claude.ai/) was puported to be better at Python coding so I tried it next and elaborated on Python scripts.
+Anthropic's [Claude](https://claude.ai/) was purported to be better at Python coding so I tried it next and elaborated on Python scripts.

 I used Claude for basic Python:
 - Input and output example data (10/10)